 Charles Town, WV

 Student Review: “American Military University is by far one of the best college experiences I’ve ever had.
 Being in the military and dealing with deployments and permanent change of stations makes it a little bit harder trying to attend a school on campus.
 Hence, this is why I love American Military University!
-The psychology program can be demanding at times but when you have great teachers that are willing accommodate their military students with extra help and flexibility around deployments schedules.
-Their online courses are easy to navigate throughout the classrooms and the coursework/deadlines are clearly stated throughout syllabus.
+The psychology program can be demanding at times but when you have great teachers that are willing to accommodate their military students with extra help and flexibility around deployments schedules.
+Their online courses are easy to navigate throughout the classrooms and the coursework/deadlines are clearly stated throughout the syllabus.
 Each course is only 8 weeks long but several courses can be extended to 16 weeks.
 Their online tech support is always up to par and teachers are readily available through email and discussion boards.
 American Military University also provides forums and conferences to enhance your knowledge on several topics such as career fairs and bring in psychological experts to discuss specialized topics dealing with psychology.
-The counselors are great and are willing to review your progression and see what exactly your educational goals are to provide you a greater educational path.
+The counselors are great and are willing to review your progress and see what exactly your educational goals are to provide you a greater educational path.
 But overall, being a busy mom, service member and wife, American Military University was the way to go!” – Student at American Military University

 West Virginia University Morgantown

 Morgantown, WV 26506